apsoto/monit/README.md

  * Rebase onto master if needed
  * Add Chefspec test
  * Make sure foodcritic is happy
+ * Make sure your PR is marked as "safe to merge"

 # How to add to your cookbook repository #